Laikokwui/cs-snakegame/README.md

 - add one food type (give snake lives) (yes snake have lives so can hit obstacle multiple time)

 - add one more food type (give snake invisible mode, can go through obstacle)

+## List of Snake Game Test

+- Test sorting Leaderboard

+- Test Overlaping of Food Generation with the Obstacle

+- Test the generation of obstacle. every round is different